Renewable and Alternative Energy

 Reducing emissions and increasing the use of renewable and alternative energy sources are key components of the

-Renewable Electricity Program , the program will add 5,000 megawatts of renewable electricity capacity by 2030 and puts Alberta on a path to achieve a target of 30 per cent renewable energy by that time.
-The
+Renewable Electricity Program, which will add 5,000 megawatts of renewable electricity capacity by 2030 and puts Alberta on a path to achieve a target of 30 per cent renewable energy by that time.
+The program consists of several stages to bring on line renewable electricity with bidders selected by a competitive process conducted by the Alberta Electric System Operator.
+On December 13, 2017, the

 Alternative energy comes from non-renewable resources, but produces fewer emissions than conventional energy.Examples: